RuZhan2024/10_health_33724876/Report.md

 ## Architecture

-The application follows a classic two-tier web architecture:
+The application follows a classic three-tier web architecture:

 - Client tier (browser)
    Users interact via HTML pages rendered with EJS templates and styled with a shared Material Design-inspired main.css.
 All forms submit data using standard HTTP POST and GET requests, and the same layout/partials are reused across pages (home, dashboard, workouts, metrics, search, admin, and weather).